skarlekar/smart-quora/README.md

 ### Authentication
 SmartQuora DApp uses the OAuth authentication strategy of the [Passport](http://www.passportjs.org/) authentication middleware to secure the REST server.
 Specifically, it uses the [Passport Google OAuth](https://github.com/jaredhanson/passport-google-oauth#readme) delegated authentication strategy allowing users to authenticate themselves using their Google account.

 All information regarding authenticated users and their wallets is persisted in a [LoopBack](http://loopback.io/) data source by using a LoopBack connector.
 By default, the REST server uses the LoopBack "memory" connector to persist user information, which is lost when the REST server is terminated.
-To enable persistent storage of the authenticated users and their wallets, SmartQuora uses a MongoDB LoopBack connector that stores data in a highly available data source.
+To enable persistent storage of the authenticated users and their wallets, SmartQuora uses a MongoDB LoopBack connector that stores data in a highly available MongoDB data source online at M.

 The following diagram depicts a single-node view of the SmartQuora DApp.
 ![single node view](https://github.com/skarlekar/smart-quora/blob/master/images/smartquora-arch-single-node-view.png)